jluttine/dash-demo/README.md

 # Plotly Dash demo

-This is a very simple demo about Plotly Dash.
+A very simple demo of Plotly Dash dashboards and apps.
+The demo is implemented as a single "app" that has multiple apps as subpages.

+## Installation

 Install dependencies, for instance, with pip: